 Cost of Attendance

-Most financial assistance is awarded on the basis of financial need.
+Financial assistance may be awarded on the basis of financial need.
 The cost of attendance is the sum of the student’s direct and indirect educational expenses for an academic year.
-Direct expenses include tuition, fees, room and meals for students who live on campus and only tuition and fees for students living off campus.
+Direct expenses include tuition, fees, housing, and meals for students who live on campus and only tuition and fees for students living off campus.
 The cost of attendance also includes allowances for estimated expenses for books and supplies, personal items, transportation, and living expenses for off-campus students.
-For the most current information on tuition and cost, please visit the Student Accounts homepage at www.albany.edu/studentaccounts/tuition.php.
+Visit our Financial Aid & Student Accounts homepage for the most current information on tuition and costs.

 Application Procedure and Deadlines